 There are a variety of ways to prolong the lifespan of your old furnace.
 We recommend continuously replacing dirty filters in your furnace to ensure it is operating properly.
 Another way to improve the temperature of your home without replacing a furnace is to seal the windows and doors in your home to prevent heat from escaping.
 You may also want to consider investing in a programmable thermostat to enhance the efficiency of your furnace.

 Furnace is Producing Loud Noises During Standard Operation

-There are various noises that may indicate a severe issue with your old gas or electric furnace.
-Are you wondering when to replace your furnace?
-Common noises such as rattling, popping, humming, and screeching may indicate you need a new furnace.
+There are various noises that may indicate it’s time to repair or replace your old furnace.
+Are you wondering when to perform a furnace replacement?
+Common noises such as rattling, popping, humming, and screeching are signs you need a new furnace.
 You may also want to consider switching from a furnace to another heating source such as boilers, heat pumps, or ductless mini-split systems to save money on your utility bills.

 - Popping: This is caused by fluctuations in temperature within your furnace.
 The popping noise is caused by parts that are affected by the temperature change

 - Rattling: A rattling sound may be caused by loose ducts or equipment.
 Contact a professional HVAC contractor to discuss if it’s time to replace your furnace

 - Screeching: This type of noise indicates a damaged furnace blower motor.
 However, it can also be caused by a damaged belt or the pulley on your old furnace

 - Humming: This sound is caused by the furnace blower motor throughout standard operation.
 If this noise is becoming noticeably loud, this is an indicator its time to invest in a new furnace

-- Clicking: A clicking noise may indicate an issue with the flame sensor or an ignition issue.
-Luckily, this type of sound is common is often able to be fixed by performing a standard furnace repair
+- Clicking: A clicking noise may indicate your flame sensor or igniter needs to be fixed.
+Luckily, this type of sound is common and is often able to be fixed by performing a standard furnace repair